sbmjamiu/requirement-analysis/README.md

 ## Acceptance Criteria

-Acceptance Criteria are conditions a feature must meet to be accepted.
+Acceptance Criteria are the conditions that a software product must satisfy to be accepted by a user, customer, or other stakeholders.
+They serve as a formal agreement on what a feature should do and provide a clear basis for functional testing.

-### Importance:
-- Clarifies feature expectations
-- Guides development and testing
+### Importance of Acceptance Criteria:
+- **Clarifies Expectations**: Ensures that both developers and stakeholders understand the scope and behavior of a feature.
+- **Guides Development**: Helps developers stay aligned with functional requirements and business goals.
+- **Enables Test Planning**: Serves as a reference for writing test cases and verifying functionality.
-- Defines “done” in Agile environments
+- **Supports Agile Processes**: Commonly used in Agile environments to define the "Definition of Done" for user stories.

-### Example: Checkout Feature
+### Example: Checkout Feature in a Booking Management System

+**Feature**: Checkout

 **Acceptance Criteria**:
-1. User can review booking summary before payment.
+1. Users must be able to review their booking summary before finalizing payment.
-2. Payment options include credit card and PayPal.
+2. Users must be able to enter and validate their payment information (credit card, PayPal, etc.).
-3. Confirmation appears after successful payment.
+3. The system must display a confirmation message upon successful payment.
-4. Confirmation email is sent to the user.
+4. A booking confirmation email must be sent to the user's registered email address.
-5. Booking is stored in user history.
+5. The system must store the booking information in the user's account history.
-6. Errors are shown for failed transactions with retry option.
+6. If payment fails, the system should notify the user with an appropriate error message and allow retry.